Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Introduction

-The quenching of \gA at low energies has several different sources, including non-nucleonic degrees of freedom (e.g.~delta resonances) and giant multipole resonances (like the GT giant resonance).
+Different methods were proposed to quantify the quenching effect in decay processes with low-momentum exchange such as discussed in the review articles \cite{Suhonen_gA_review2017} and \cite{Engel2017}.
+At low energies, the quenching of \gA has several potential sources, including non-nucleonic degrees of freedom (e.g.~delta resonances) and giant multipole resonances (like the GT giant resonance).
 Both reduce the transition strength for the lowest excited nuclear states.
 Further sources of quenching (or sometimes also enhancement, see Ref.~\cite{Kostensalo2018}) are nuclear processes beyond the impulse approximation (in-medium meson-exchange or two-body weak currents) and deficiencies in the handling of the nuclear many-body problem (too small single-particle valence spaces, lacking many-body configurations, omission of three-body nucleon-nucleon interactions, etc.).
-Different methods have been introduced to quantify the quenching effect in decay processes with low-momentum exchange such as discussed in the review articles \cite{Suhonen_gA_review2017} and \cite{Engel2017}.

-One method proposed more recently exploits the dependence of the $\beta$-spectrum shape of highly forbidden non-unique decays on \gA.
-First direct evidence for \gA quenching in the context of a strongly forbidden $\beta$-decay has been demonstrated in \cite{Cobra_Cd113_2020} by analyzing the low-energy \cd113 background data of the COBRA demonstrator.
-The present article is an updated interpretation of the experimental data in the context of improved nuclear model calculations that will be summarized in the following section.
+One of the proposed methods exploits the dependence of the $\beta$-spectrum shape of highly forbidden non-unique decays on~\gA.
+First direct evidence for a quenching of \gA in this regard has been demonstrated in \cite{Cobra_Cd113_2020} by analyzing the low-energy \cd113 background data of the \mbox{COBRA} demonstrator.
+The present article describes an updated interpretation of the experimental data in the context of improved nuclear model calculations.